ke-chulee/A-simple-Flight-Test-Analysis-Tool/README.md

         return disabled_state
 ```

-Use the input paramaters to update `graph` real-time data figure
+Use the input paramaters to update `dcc.graph` real-time data figure

 ```python